aketcham10/SDEV245/README.md

-# This app demonstrates Confidentiality, one part of the CIA triad (Confidentiality, Integrity, Availability).
+# This app demonstrates Confidentiality, one part of the three elements of the CIA triad (Confidentiality, Integrity, Availability).
-# By implementing role-based access control (RBAC), it ensures that sensitive resources are only accessible
+# The app only lets user with the specific role attached to the user do certain actions, even if the user is technically of an elevated priviledge level.
-# to users with the appropriate roles, preventing unauthorized access and protecting confidential information.
+# Least access necessary is always better.